 Today’s Post by Joe Farace

 Why not?
-In a guest post on my how-to blog, Jason Anderson said, “At some point, the allure of macro photography in all its intricate detail entices us all to either buy or rent some glass that has the power to take us to the enchanting 1:1 ratio where we can see things full size!”
+In a guest post on my original blog, Jason Anderson wrote that, “At some point, the allure of macro photography in all its intricate detail entices us all to either buy or rent some glass that has the power to take us to the enchanting 1:1 ratio where we can see things full size!”
 Click on that link to read Jason’s tips.

-The above photograph was shot with a Minolta DiMage Xt on the campus of the University of Massachusetts during the annual NECCC conference when I was a speaker at the event.
-Exposure was 1/180 sec at F/8 ad ISO 160.
+How I made this shot: The photograph at left was made with a Minolta DiMage Xt on the campus of the University of Massachusetts during the annual NECCC conference when I was lucky enough to be invited to be a speaker at the event.
+According to the EXIF data, the exposure was 1/180 sec at F/8 ad ISO 160.

-What is more than amazing to me is that here is a camera that was introduced in 2003 by a company that’s no longer making cameras and you can buy re-manufactured versions for around $45.
-This is an ideal camera to give to a kid that’s interested in photography and I did so back in the day and that young person today is a professional photographer in Portland.
+The X” series was continued through several more models, including the Konica Minolta DiMAGE Xg, following Minolta’s merger with Konica.
+What is more than amazing to me is that here is a camera that was introduced in 2003 by a company that’s no longer making cameras and you can buy used versions on eBay for, the last time I checked, at prices ranging from ten bucks to $100.
+Because of its diminutive size and good image quality (for just 3.2 megapixels) the Minolta DiMage Xt is an ideal camera to give to a kid that’s interested in photography and I did just that back in the day and that young person today is a professional photographer in Portland.